Explanation of Course Numbers

 LSPA 1068.
 Sports Clinic and Workshops.
 1 Credit.

 Topics of intensive study and skill development.
 Consult the Schedule of Classes for specific topics and possible associated fees.

 LSPA 1102.
 Personal Trainer Preparation.
 1 Credit.

-Develops the participant’s knowledge of exercise science, kinesiology, and physiology and provides the hands-on, practical experience needed to prepare for the American Council on Exercise (ACE) personal trainer certification exam and become an effective personal trainer.
+Students develop knowledge of exercise science, kinesiology, and physiology.
+Includes practical experience needed to prepare for the American Council on Exercise (ACE) personal trainer certification exam and to become an effective personal trainer.

 LSPA 2001.
 Special Topics.
 1-3 Credits.